cozy/cozy.github.io/src/dev/konnector.md

 ** saveDataAndFile(logger, model, options, tags) **

-This method returns a function that creates an object in database for each item in `entries.filtered` array.
+This method returns a fetch function that creates an object in database for each item in `entries.filtered` array.
 If item has a `pdfurl` attribute, the remote file will be downloaded and stored on the filesystem. `pdfUrl` can point to any file, not necessarily a PDF file.
 The name comes from legacy code and has not been updated.

 Parameters: